by the Jersey County Historical Society, the Jersey County Historical Museum is

 annual Apple Festival is held on the

-Cheney Mansion grounds is held in the fall.
+Cheney Mansion grounds in the fall.
 The front door of

 the mansion is normally locked, so during hours of operation, go to the side